oumoussmehdi/Road2Data/Math-Stats/Stats-Concepts.md

 A negative z-score says the data point is below average.
 A z-score close to 000 says the data point is close to average.
 A data point can be considered unusual if its z-score is above 333 or below -3−3minus, 3.

+## Correlation Coefficient r
+r in [-1,1]
+a measure of how well a line can describe the relationship between x and y r = 1/(n-1) * sum(z-score(xi) * z-score(yi)) r > 0 : up slipping line
+r < 0 : down slipping line
+r = 0 :

+Strong positive linear relationships have values of rrr closer to 111.
+Strong negative linear relationships have values of rrr closer to -1−1minus, 1.
+Weaker relationships have values of rrr closer to 000.